 DK Music Business Academy, an online platform helps educate musicians and artists on building their personal brand and growing their online presence in the industry.
 The membership to the academy includes access to a course library, live sessions and a community of music industry professionals.

-Also called DK MBA for short, the company hired Joey Burdon, an SEO strategist to help them attract visitors from organic search results.
+Also called DK MBA for short, the company hired Joey Burdon, founder of Hustle SEO to help them attract visitors from organic search results.
 Although they had been fairly active on social media platforms and Youtube, the company wasn't familiar with search engine optimization.

 As a result, they had put no efforts towards organic search traffic and were only attracting about 5-10 branded searches per month.

 Joey faced a couple of challenges when he started working on DK's music website: